How To Tell My Boss I’m Going To Rehab

 With this confidence, you can feel more empowered when planning to tell your boss about your decision to receive addiction treatment.

-If you haven’t already, look into your health insurance plan to identify in-network treatment providers to further bolster your confidence in meeting your healthcare needs.
+If you haven’t already, review your health insurance plan to identify in-network providers to help you feel confident in meeting your healthcare needs.

 Understand The FMLA And The ADA

-Familiarize yourself with the provisions of the Family and Medical Leave Act (FMLA) and Americans With Disabilities Act (ADA) to assert your rights confidently during the conversation.
+Familiarize yourself with the provisions of the Family and Medical Leave Act (FMLA) and the Americans with Disabilities Act (ADA) to assert your rights confidently during the conversation.

 These federal laws are designed to safeguard your rights, protect your job, and prevent discrimination based on your substance use disorder (SUD), which is classified as a covered medical condition.